icebert04/icebert04.github.io/_posts/2018-1-23-the-korean-magnet.md

 You see, it is Erron's friendly personality, generosity, and deep knowledge about the island of Boracay and all of the people living in it, made him a ideal Korean Magnet.
 Erron is a protypical tour guide of the new generation.

 It's nice to be a Magnet of Something.
 If we are magnets, we can attract a lot of positive things like money, friends, adventures, business opportunities, and wonderful memories that we will treasure forever.
+Let's be Magnets.... shall we!